Antenna Documentary Film Festival

 The Rough Cut Lab Mentors this year are:

-The Antenna Rough Cut Lab will be held on the 19 and 21 of July 2025.
-Applications are now open and will close on July 4.
+The Antenna Rough Cut Lab will be held on the 29th and 30th of July 2026.
+Applications are now open and will close on July 10.

-ENQUIRIES Luis Antonio Cervantes – program@antennafestival.org
+ENQUIRIES – wen@antennafestival.org

 Antenna Rough Cut Lab is generously supported by